Gentrification of Mexico City: Effects

+Environmental harm

 A mass production of affordable single family units with poor service infrastructure and public transport have led to low qualities of life with excessive daily commuting, causing high levels of air pollution, social segregation and housing abandonment.
 In addition, the houses have a minimal size and often lack of privacy.
 The deterioration of preservation zones due to rapid city growth and lack of proper land norms is also a recent concern, as environmental stress due to exploitation of land and water has started to affect important ecosystems like Ajusco and Xochimilco, that besides housing 1800 species of plants and animals, serve to regulate weather, filtrate rainwater and have scenic value.

+Social segregation

 Another effect of gentrification relates to social segregation and urban segregation taking place in Mexico City.
 The social segregation process especially affects indigenous communities, who are forcibly displaced due to the construction of big projects.
 Many times these are planned without any consultation.
 This increases the vulnerability in terms of health, food, and living which also goes along with the general judicial neglect of women and indigenous people.
 To counteract this process of segregation it is necessary to establish proper housing conditions and create integration in terms of education, work and culture.

 Furthermore, urban segregation is happening in Mexico City due its deterioration of public space due to urban violence, instability, and dread.
 Gated neighborhoods, corporate, and commercial centers privatize public space for elites, fragmenting the metropolis.
 [1] This development is in particular increased due to existing governmental policies and the neglect for marginalized groups.
 It creates processes of territorial inequality and residential segregation, as well as new forms of urbanization of the territory that reproduce a dispersed city pattern, dissociated from the consolidated urban structure.

+Erasure of cultural identity

+As foreigners move into neighborhoods that become inaccessible to locals due to their increased price, the neighborhood changes with them as businesses become directed towards them.
+Local galleries and restaurants that have been there for generations are lost, and those that remain report having to adapt their spicy food, and language.